Get the latest strategies to protect your revenue in your inbox

 It can be tricky to determine whether or not a breach of copyright has occurred on Instagram, where re-uploads of viral content are popular.
 Before reporting, you can use their reporting guide, which will ensure you don’t waste your time reporting permitted content.

 Since Facebook owns Instagram, the process for reporting copyright infringements on the two platforms is nearly identical.
 You will have to use Instagram’s copyright reporting form, which is the same as Facebook’s form.
-Again, getting your report approved can happen quickly, within a few days, but can also take up to two weeks.

 The rise of TikTok is also seeing more and more scam accounts launching.
 Find out how to report fakes on the platform here.